 - The structure, election, and length of appointment of its members, the operational principles of the Criteria Committee, and the procedures to change the criteria are determined by the Directive on the Procedures for Determining Evaluation Criteria, to be approved and published by the Executive Board.

 ARTICLE 10 Confidentiality

 - Service as a member of MÜDEK's Executive Board, Auditing Board, and MAK may create situations resulting in conflict of interest or questions regarding the objectivity and credibility of the evaluation process.
 Members of MÜDEK's Executive Board, Auditing Board, and MAK are expected to behave in a professional and ethical manner, to disclose any real or perceived conflict of interest, and to excuse themselves from discussions or decisions involving real or perceived conflicts of interest.

 - Similarly, service as a team chair, team co-chair, program evaluator, co-evaluator or student evaluator may create situations resulting in conflict of interest or questions regarding the objectivity and credibility of the evaluation process.
 MÜDEK expects these individuals to behave in a professional and ethical manner, to disclose any real or perceived conflict of interest, and to excuse themselves from discussions or decisions involving real or perceived conflicts of interest.

 - The intent of this policy is described as:

-- Maintaining the credibility of the evaluation process and the reliability of the decisions of MÜDEKs Executive Board, Auditing Board, MAK, program evaluators, and co-evaluators.
+- Maintaining the credibility of the evaluation process and the reliability of the decisions of MÜDEKs Executive Board, Auditing Board, MAK, program evaluation team members.